June 12: “Why I Told IBB to His Face to Resign,” Lamido Speaks

 The former governor of Jigawa state, Sule Lamido, shared that he directly asked former head of state, General Ibrahim Babangida (retd), to step down during the June 12 crisis after the annulment of the 1993 presidential election won by MKO Abiola.

-Former Jigawa state governor Sule Lamido shares his encounter with former head of state General Ibrahim Babangida (retd) during June 12, 1993 crisis.
+Former Jigawa state governor Sule Lamido shares his encounter with former head of state General Ibrahim Babangida (retd) during the June 12, 1993 crisis.
 Photo credit: Sule Lamido, Dada Olusegun

 Source: Facebook

-1993 election annulment: Lamido recalls heated meeting with IBB
+1993 election annulment: Lamido recalls IBB meeting

-In an excerpt from his autobiography, Being True to Myself, launched on May 13, Sule Lamido, who was the national secretary of the defunct Social Democratic Party (SDP), recalled Babangida’s response, saying no Nigerian would dare tell him to resign to his face.
+In an excerpt from his autobiography, Being True to Myself, launched on May 13, Sule Lamido, who was the national secretary of the now-defunct Social Democratic Party (SDP), recalled Babangida’s response, saying no Nigerian would dare tell him to resign to his face.

 He said during their meeting at the Presidential Villa, Babangida’s claim that Abiola couldn’t take office because the government owed him money came across as mere moralising.